sdidla/xcresultowners/README.md

 ## Versioning

 This package depends on [`indexstore-db`](https://github.com/swiftlang/indexstore-db) which does not use strict [semantic versioning](https://semver.org).
 As a result, the SPM package for this project cannot a provide a `semver` compatible package.
-Please use the `revision:` parameter to use a `tag` directly:
+Please use the `revision:` parameter to use a `tag` in your `Package.swift` file directly:

 ```swift
 dependencies: [